-To know how to reduce triglycerides, it is necessary to understand what triglycerides are.
-Triglycerides are fatty substances that is found in the blood and stored in the fat cells of your body.
+To know how to reduce triglycerides, it is necessary to understand what are triglycerides.
+Triglycerides are fatty substances that are found in the blood and stored in the fat cells of your body.
 It is composed of three molecules of fatty acids combined with glycerol.
-The excess calories in the body that is not used up immediately is stored in the fatty tissues as triglycerides.
+The excess calories in the body that are not used up immediately is stored in the fatty tissues as triglycerides.
 When the body requires energy in between meals, hormones release triglycerides from the fat tissues to meet the requirements.

 Benefits of Triglycerides:

-While excess triglycerides is bad, within the normal limits, it has certain important functions to perform in the body.
+While excess triglycerides are bad, within the normal limits, it has certain important functions to perform in the body.
 It provides energy to perform our daily chores.
-Triglycerides form a cushion around vital organs to protect and insulate them.
+Triglycerides form a cushion around vital organs to protect as well as insulate them.
 It also acts as a medium of absorption for fat-soluble vitamins in the body.

 - Hardening of arteries: Triglycerides may be responsible for hardening of the arteries, thus causing atherosclerosis.
-This leads to heart disease and stroke.
+This leads to heart disease as well as stroke.

-- Risk of developing diabetes: When the level of triglycerides increases in the fat cells, this stimulates the release of certain inflammatory cells called cytokines into the blood stream.
-These, in turn, compromise the body’s ability to control the sugar level in the blood, and increase your risk of developing diabetes.
+- Risk of developing diabetes: When the level of triglycerides increases in the fat cells, this stimulates the release of certain inflammatory cells called cytokines into the bloodstream.
+These, in turn, compromise the body’s ability to control the sugar level in the blood as well as increases your risk of developing diabetes.

-- Metabolic syndromes: High triglyceride levels can be linked to a condition called metabolic syndrome which is a combination of heart disease, diabetes, obesity, and high blood pressure.
+- Metabolic syndromes: High triglyceride levels can be linked to a condition called metabolic syndrome which is a combination of heart disease, diabetes, obesity, as well as high blood pressure.

 - Fatty liver disease: High triglycerides lead to more fat cells in the body.
 When there are excess fat cells in the body, it gets deposited in the liver leading to a condition called fatty liver disease, which could lead to liver complications.

-- Xanthoma: Excess triglycerides spark the eruption of itchy, pimple-like xanthomas on the hands, feet, arms, legs, and buttocks.
+- Xanthoma: Excess triglycerides spark the eruption of itchy, pimple-like xanthomas on the hands, feet, arms, legs, as well as on buttocks.